aws/aws-iot-device-sdk-js-v2/documents/MIGRATION_GUIDE.md

 service (also known as Identity Service).
 By using AWS IoT fleet provisioning, AWS IoT can generate and securely deliver device certificates and private keys to your devices when they connect to AWS IoT for the first time.

-The fleet provisioning service client provides an API similar to the API provided by [Client for AWS IoT Device Shadow](#client-for-aws-iot-device-shadow).
+The fleet provisioning service client (`IotIdentityClientv2`) provides an API similar to the API provided by [Client for AWS IoT Device Shadow](#client-for-aws-iot-device-shadow).
+Each operation is a single request-response method that returns a `Promise`, so you call the operation and `await` the response directly; rejected requests and timeouts are surfaced as thrown errors.
-First, you subscribe to special topics to get data and feedback from a service.
-The service client provides API for that.
-After subscribing to all the required topics, the service client can start interacting with the server, for example, update the status or request for data.
-These actions are also performed via client API calls.

 For detailed descriptions for the topics used to interact with the Fleet Provisioning service, see AWS IoT Core documentation for [Fleet Provisioning](https://docs.aws.amazon.com/iot/latest/developerguide/fleet-provision-api.html).

-For more information about the Fleet Provisioning service client, see API documentation for the v2 SDK [Fleet Provisioning](https://aws.github.io/aws-iot-device-sdk-js-v2/browser/classes/identity.IotIdentityClient.html).\
+For more information about the Fleet Provisioning service client, see API documentation for the v2 SDK [Fleet Provisioning](https://aws.github.io/aws-iot-device-sdk-js-v2/browser/classes/identity.IotIdentityClientv2.html).\
-For code examples, see the v2 SDK [Fleet Provisioning](https://github.com/aws/aws-iot-device-sdk-js-v2/tree/main/samples/node/fleet_provisioning) sample.
+For code examples, see the v2 SDK [Fleet Provisioning](https://github.com/aws/aws-iot-device-sdk-js-v2/tree/main/samples/node/service_clients/fleet_provisioning) sample.

 ### Example

 It's always helpful to look at a working example to see how new functionality works, to be able to tweak different options, to compare with existing code.
-For that reason, we implemented a [Publish/Subscribe example](https://github.com/aws/aws-iot-device-sdk-js-v2/tree/main/samples/node/pub_sub_mqtt5)
+For that reason, we implemented a [Publish/Subscribe example](https://github.com/aws/aws-iot-device-sdk-js-v2/tree/main/samples/node/mqtt/mqtt5_x509)
-([source code](https://github.com/aws/aws-iot-device-sdk-js-v2/blob/main/samples/node/pub_sub_mqtt5/index.ts)) in the v2 SDK
+([source code](https://github.com/aws/aws-iot-device-sdk-js-v2/blob/main/samples/node/mqtt/mqtt5_x509/index.ts)) in the v2 SDK
 similar to a sample provided by the v1 SDK (see a corresponding [readme section](https://github.com/aws/aws-iot-device-sdk-js?tab=readme-ov-file#device-examplejs) and [source code](https://github.com/aws/aws-iot-device-sdk-js/blob/master/examples/device-example.js)).